anntzer/mplcursors/doc/source/index.rst

    $ MPLCURSORS='{"hover": 1}' python foo.py

-Note that this will only work if :mod:`mplcursors` has been installed, not if it is simply added to the :envvar:`PYTHONPATH`.
+Note that this will not pick up artists added to the figure after the first draw, e.g. when working interactively or when artists are added through interactive callbacks.

-Note that this will not pick up artists added to the figure after the first draw, e.g. through interactive callbacks.
+In earlier versions, registration in ``mpl.rcParams["figure.hooks"]`` was not needed; the behavior has changed because that implementation led to complex interactions with setuptools and the import machinery.

 .. _default-ui: